wahorvat/disordered-confinement/README.md

 ## Overview

 This project is a Python study of the localization of photoninc modes in at the boundary between disordered 2D materials.
 TI simple model in some material...
-(Gapless Hofstader TIs kept out)

 <!--## Installation